 If you are going to view bison during July and August mating season or when bison mothers are calving in April and May, this is the time bison are more aggressive and protective.
 If you get too close, they WILL defend themselves and it won’t end well for either of you.

-Final thoughts on finding the best places to see bison in the wild
+Final thoughts on where the best places to see bison in America

 AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.